Big Show: ECW World Heavyweight Champion (2006–2007)

-At Cyber Sunday on November 5, Big Show faced John Cena and King Booker in a Champion of Champions match, with the fans voting for Booker's World Heavyweight Championship to be on the line.
-He lost the match when King Booker pinned Cena following interference from Kevin Federline, who was beginning a feud with Cena.
+At Cyber Sunday on November 5, Big Show faced John Cena and King Booker in a Champion of Champions match, with the fans voting for King Booker's World Heavyweight Championship to be on the line.
+Big Show lost the match when King Booker pinned Cena following interference from Kevin Federline, who was beginning a feud with Cena.
 At Survivor Series on November 26, Big Show competed in the traditional 10-man Survivor Series tag team match, but was the last man pinned by Cena.
-He then began a feud with Bobby Lashley, who left SmackDown! to join the ECW brand to participate in the Extreme Elimination Chamber match for the ECW World Championship at December to Dismember on December 3, where Big Show lost the title to Lashley.
+Big Show then began a feud with Bobby Lashley, who left SmackDown! to join the ECW brand to participate in the Extreme Elimination Chamber match for the ECW World Championship at December to Dismember on December 3, where Big Show lost the title to Lashley.
 Following an unsuccessful rematch two nights later on ECW, Big Show took time off to heal from injuries.
 On March 8, 2007, it was announced that Big Show's WWE contract had expired.